FOLLOW US

 Advertisement

-If you’re drawn to the water like so many of Providence’s visitors, set aside time to enjoy a boat ride at WaterPlace Park.
+If you're drawn to the water like so many of Providence's visitors, set aside time to enjoy a boat ride at WaterPlace Park.
 The rivers that flow gently through the park are spanned by extraordinary Venice-inspired bridges.
-In fact, during the warm months of the year, some operators offer gondola rides.
+In fact, some operators offer gondola rides during the warm months of the year.
 In addition, you can hop on a boat tour at the park that goes along Narragansett Bay and other historic stretches of the area.

 Advertisement

-As the home of the oldest congregation in the country, the First Baptist Church is one of Providence’s most famous historic sites and a National Historic Landmark.
+As the home of the oldest congregation in the country, the First Baptist Church is one of Providence's most famous historic sites and a National Historic Landmark.
 The congregation, founded by Roger Williams, first met in 1638, while the church was completed in 1775.
-The church hosts worship services as well as concerts, commencement ceremonies, world-celebrated artists, and more.
+The church hosts worship services, concerts, commencement ceremonies, world-celebrated artists, and more.

 Advertisement

 Grab tickets to the Providence Performing Arts Center to catch a traveling Broadway show or a world-class music performance.
 The center features everything from ballet performances to concert events.
 During the day, it often features children-friendly plays and musicals.
-Though constructed as a movie palace in 1928, the historic building has since been converted to a live-performance venue that has hosted celebrated acts that include Aerosmith and Fleetwood Mac.
+Though constructed as a movie palace in 1928, the historic building has since been converted to a live-performance venue hosting notable acts, including Aerosmith and Fleetwood Mac.

 Advertisement